How to Live Authentically

 Albert Einstein once said, “Great spirits have always encountered violent opposition from mediocre minds.”
 The spirit that God’s love engenders in you is a spirit that is great beyond your imagination.
 We have within us the power to shake the world, to turn it around and to save a multitude.

 How are you going to Shake the World?

 So, consider how you are going to shake the foundations of the world, to create a world that extends from now into the Kingdom of God?

 What is your great goal?
 Is it to work on homelessness?
 Then go do it.
 Is it to alleviate poverty or hunger?
 Then get out of your office or off of your couch and go do it!

 Before you do so, don’t forget to write it out so you don’t get distracted.

 Taking the values described above and with a goal to alleviate homelessness, your goal might be:

-Dream very big my friends because He who is with us is able to conquer the world and bring it in peace and harmony to Him.
+Dream very big my friends and live authentically in the shadow of God because He who is with us is able to conquer the world and bring it in peace and harmony to Him.